swaggiep23/Rename-Files-in-Batch/README.md

 Words can also be inserted and removed as and when required.
 This is very useful while renaming files which might have been copied from Google Drive (using make a copy option) in large numbers, having similar (but not exactly the same) names.

+The .exe file should be in the within this directory.
+For convenient use, create a shortcut file and use it from any directory.

 **Note:**  The app used in the demo video does not have the option of capitalizing a string (it capitalized all the words by default) and selecting if we want to split the string (it assumed that we always need to remove a part of the string to proceed), now both of these have been added as an option.